benediktms/rails-api-react/README.md

 This will initialize a new `package.json` file (in addition to the one in the front end folder), which we can use to run npm scripts from the project root, i.e. we can run `yarn start` from the root rather than have to go into the frontend folder.

+I'm not sure what the setup requirement for other editors are, but getting information on how to set up `Prettier` should be easy enough to find.
+If you manage to figure it out, feel free to add it to this readme :)

 ## Foreman

 To start the api and web server with one command we can use the `foreman` gem (needs to be added to the develoment group in the `Gemfile`.).
 We then need to add the following settings: